patkelly174/NP-FinalProject/README.md

 ## Description

-Program that will collect all the apartments availible to rent on apartments.com and compile a list based on price and size.
+Program that will collect data on the apartments in the area to rent on apartments.com and compile a list based on price and size.

 ## Deliverables